 5. Be an advocate.

 Even though the people who work with your extra needs child most likely have his best interests at heart, you will have to advocate for your child, especially at school.
 The education system is designed for the masses.
 When your kid doesn’t fit the mold, he’s going to need accommodations and special considerations.
 There are systems in place to help, but you have to add your human involvement to be sure your child has what he needs to enjoy and be successful at learning.
-(Stay tuned for more detailed guidance on how to do this.)
+(For more detailed guidance on how to do this, check out The Single Mom’s Guide to IEPs that Work.)

 6. Find your child’s strengths.